76 Best Sunroom Ideas

 While a porch can be a great idea to add space and beauty to your home, they can be pointless areas when the weather takes a turn for the worst.
 When there is heavy rain, wind or it’s too cold, they don’t often get used.

 A great way to add functionality to the space is by converting it into a solarium.
-This allows you to add heating under the roof and turns it into a much more usable space.
+This allows you to add heating under the roof and turn it into a much more usable space.
 You can then use your creativity to design it however you wish.

 17. A Room With a View